-Resolution 11 will be proposed as a special resolution and will give the Directors power to allot Ordinary shares or sell shares held in treasury (see below), without first being required to offer those shares to shareholders, at a premium to the NAV per share at the time of the allotment.
+Resolution 13 will be proposed as a special resolution and will give the Directors power to allot Ordinary shares or sell shares held in treasury, without first being required to offer those shares to shareholders, at a premium to the NAV per share at the time of the allotment or sale.
 The authorisation is limited to:

-- a) the issue of shares otherwise than as described in (b) up to an aggregate nominal value representing 10% of the Company's issued Ordinary share capital as at the date of the passing of the resolution (up to an aggregate nominal amount of £599,055 based on the number of Ordinary shares in issue as at the date of this Report); and - b) the allotment of shares in connection with an offer to all holders of Ordinary shares in proportion to their holdings in the Company.
+a) the issue of shares or sale of treasury shares otherwise than as described in (b) up to an aggregate nominal value representing 10% of the Company's issued Ordinary share capital (excluding treasury shares) as at the date of the passing of the resolution (up to an

+- aggregate nominal amount of £581,485 based on the number of Ordinary shares in issue as at the date of this Report); and - b) the allotment of shares in connection with an offer to all holders of Ordinary shares in proportion to their holdings in the Company, subject to such restrictions as may be appropriate to deal with legal, regulatory or practical problems.

-This authority will last until the conclusion of the Annual General Meeting held in 2017 or, if earlier, 31 October 2017 (unless previously varied, revoked or extended by the Company in general meeting).
+Pursuant to this authority, Ordinary shares would only be issued for cash and treasury shares would only be sold for cash at a premium to the NAV per share.
+This authority will last until the conclusion of the Annual General Meeting held in 2018 or, if earlier, 31 October 2018 (unless previously varied, revoked or extended by the Company in general meeting).